Hellenic Open University

 It is the first and only higher education institution (HEI) in Greece that provides open and distance education at undergraduate and postgraduate as well as doctoral level.
 Placing great emphasis on research, HOU promotes research programmes aiming towards the development of methodologies and corresponding high technologies for open and distance learning.

 History

-The Hellenic Open University was founded in 1992 in Patras, but remained defunct until 1997 at which time legislation was enacted (Act 2552/97) regarding its operation.
+The Hellenic Open University was founded in 1992 in Patras, but remained defunct until 1997 at which time legislation was enacted with the Law 2552/23-12-1997 (Government Gazette A' 266/24-12-1997) regarding its operation.
 The first cohorts of students were admitted in 1999.
 Further legislation amended the operation of the university by further specifying inter alia its scope, admissions, tuition and academic recruitment procedures (Article 14 of Act 2817/2000, Article 3 of Act 3027/2002 and Article 13 of Act 3260/2004).
+The 1st Panhellenic Conference on Open and Distance Learning was held on 20-22 June 2001.

 Academic profile

 Structure

-HOU is organised in four schools:
+Hellenic Open University (HOU) is organised in 4 schools which organize 9 Undergraduate Programmes: